California Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including California, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in California
+Landlord Right To Entry in California

-California landlords have the right to enter rental property for various purposes related to mainteance, inspections, and property showings.
+California landlords have the right to enter rental property for various purposes related to maintenance, inspections, and property showings.
 They must give at least 24 hours’ advance notice before entering an occupied unit.
 Unlike most states, in California this advance notice must be in writing.
 California landlords do not need notice or permission to enter in emergency situations.

 Read more

-Rent Collection & Related Fees in California
+Rent Collection and Related Fees in California

 The following laws apply to the collection of rent and related fees:

-• Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee.
+• Grace Period: Landlords need not provide a grace period for payment of rent before charging a late fee; rent is considered late the day after it is due

-• Maximum Late Fee: No limit, except it must be reasonable.
-Rent is considered late the day after it is due.
+• Maximum Late Fee: No limit, except it must be reasonable

-• Rent Payment Methods: Landlords must accept at least one form of payment besides cash or electronic funds transfer.
+• Rent Payment Methods: Landlords must accept at least one form of payment besides cash or electronic funds transfer

-• Rent Receipt: Required upon request.
+• Rent Receipt: Required upon request

 Small Claims Court in California